2015 Thalys train attack: Developments in 2019

 A reconstruction of the attack was made at El Khazzani's request, in September 2019.
-He said that he let himself be captured as he felt unable to shoot his first target.
-He was acting under the orders of Abdelhamid Abaaoud, the coordinator of the "Islamic State" group's cell that struck France and Belgium in 2015 and 2016.
-He was to attack American soldiers, but could not explain how he knew they were on the train, and who they were.
+He said that he let himself be captured as he felt unable to shoot his first target; that he was acting under the orders of Abdelhamid Abaaoud, the coordinator of the "Islamic State" group's cell that struck France and Belgium in 2015 and 2016; and that he was to attack American soldiers, though he could not explain how he knew they were on the train and who they were.
 As of 2019 four other men were under investigation in France, primarily Bilal Chatra and Redouane Sebbar.
 Chatra was implicated as having played the role of people smuggler for El Khazzani and Abaaoud on their return journey from Syria amongst the flow of migrants.
 Sebbar is thought to have participated in the preparations for the shooting.
 Mohamed Bakkali was considered an essential logistician in the terrorist cell, and Youssef Siraj was accused of having housed El Khazzani in Brussels before the attack.

 Controversies

 Actions of train crew

-French actor Jean-Hugues Anglade, who was traveling in the last car before the rear engine, alleged that the train crew locked themselves in the engine car and did not come to the aid of passengers.
+The French actor Jean-Hugues Anglade, who was traveling in the last car before the rear engine, alleged that the train crew locked themselves in the engine car and did not come to the aid of passengers.
 He said they heard gunshots and screaming in the next car, after which several crew members rushed past them to the engine car, opened it with a key and locked themselves inside.
 He said the dozen passengers in his car banged on it and begged the crew to open it.

 He also said that when Sadler came into their car searching for blankets and a first aid kit for the wounded, Sadler also banged on the door of the engine car to no avail.

-Anglade's claims were denied by the Thalys corporation and he later acknowledged that the two crew members who locked themselves in the engine car with a handful of passengers were not Thalys employees but contractors from a catering company.
+Anglade's claims were denied by the Thalys corporation, and he later acknowledged that the two crew members who locked themselves in the engine car with a handful of passengers were not Thalys employees but contractors from a catering company.
 He added, "The French conductor and the other Thalys employee present in the coach where the assault took place showed ... heroic behavior."

-Agnès Ogier, director-general of Thalys, defended the train employees, who she said "have fulfilled their duty" and were unaware the terrorist had been subdued.
+Agnès Ogier, director-general of Thalys, defended the train employees, who she said "fulfilled their duty" and were unaware the terrorist had been subdued.
 She also reported that a male employee took five or six passengers with him while seeking shelter.